 Each texture was created after accurate design studies: ingredients, effects and their resulting experiences gave life to creative and original solutions.
 An example?
 Alcohol series, with its psychedelic and chaotic decorations that remind of night neon lights, refers to the blurred visions after few drinks, whereas bright polka-dotted boxes aims to represent the fruit-flavoured chocolate bar of the Double Fruits series.
 And what about pure chocolate lovers?
 Here the Connoisseur series: its clean and essential design, that remind us of pharmaceutical packaging, refers to the authentic cocoa taste, without any aroma addition.
 Geometrical optics and stylised forms, typical shapes and pattern from the ‘70s wallpaper will let you feel like you’re wrapping your chocolate bar in a lovely rétro room and fully enjoy its flavour.

-CRF’s boxes patterns play a strategic marketing role: they will draw consumers attention in order to conquer them…while the wide range of flavours will do the rest!
+CRF’s boxes patterns play a strategic marketing role: they will draw consumers attention in order to win them over…while the wide range of flavours will do the rest!
 Chocolate Research Facility is now a must-stop shop for chocolate lovers based in Singapore, especially for the one who wants to wrap its packages.

 Stop for a while and take a look at the images we propose you: you couldn’t take your eyes off these exciting chocolate packaging textures!
 And what about you?
 Have you already chosen your favourite packaging?